 174. The NJP will be supported by the UN Resident Coordinator in her/his strategic leadership of the UN Country Team and relationships with national authorities.
 The UN Resident Coordinator will provide ongoing oversight to the NJP, ensuring the participating UN organizations are meeting their obligations.
 The UN Resident Coordinator is entrusted with supporting the overall programme design under the government's leadership, ongoing programmatic oversight of the NJP activities and UN coordination with the National REDD+ Office where such an office exists.
 The UN Resident Coordinator also facilitates ongoing monitoring and evaluation of the NP activities in conformity with UN standards and any guidance provided by the UN-REDD Secretariat or Policy Board.
-On receipt of consolidated country level reports, the UN Resident Coordinator will provide an overall assessment of the NJP's progress and results.
-UN Resident Coordinators are encouraged to keep Country Team members fully-informed on UN-REDD NJP activities.
+On receipt of consolidated country level reports, the UN Resident Coordinators are encouraged to keep Country Team members fully-informed on UN-REDD NJP activities.
 The UN-REDD Programme also looks to UN Resident Coordinators to reach out to NGOs, CSOs, national governments and non-resident UN agencies, where appropriate.